mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 achieve this, TLS records are used to encrypt and secure chunks of the application bytestream and are then sent through the TCP bytestream.
 TCPLS leverages TLS records in a different way.
-TCPLS defines its own framing mechanism that allows to encode both application data and control information.
+TCPLS defines its own framing mechanism that allows encoding both application data and control information.
 A TCPLS frame is the basic unit of information for TCPLS.
-One or more TCPLS frames can be placed inside a TCPLS record.
-This TLS record is then reliably transported by a TCP connection.
-However, a TCPLS frame never spans two or more records. {{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.
+One or more TCPLS frames can be placed inside a TLS record.
+A TCPLS frame always fits in a single record.
+This TLS record is then reliably transported by a TCP connection. {{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~